Database Model Usage (Laravel Style)

 Mass Assignment

 You can also use the create method to save a new model.
-This method will return the model instance.
-However, before using it, you need to specify the fillable or guarded attributes on the model, as all Eloquent models are not allowed to be mass-assigned by default.
+This method will return a model instance.
+However, before using it, you need to specify the fillable or guarded properties on the model, as all Eloquent models are not mass assignable by default.

-There is a mass assignment vulnerability when unexpected HTTP parameters are passed in by users, and these parameters change fields in the database that you did not intend to change.
-For example, a malicious user may pass in an is_admin parameter via an HTTP request and then pass it to the create method, allowing the user to upgrade themselves to an administrator.
+Mass assignment vulnerabilities occur when a user passes unexpected HTTP parameters through a request and those parameters alter fields in the database that should not be changed.
+For example, a malicious user might pass the is_admin parameter via an HTTP request and pass it to the create method, allowing the user to escalate themselves to an admin.

-So, before starting, you should define which attributes on the model can be mass-assigned.
-You can do this by using the $fillable property on the model.
-For example, let the name attribute of the Flight model be mass assignable:
+Therefore, you should define which attributes on the model can be mass assigned beforehand.
+You can achieve this by using the $fillable property on the model.
+For example, to allow the name attribute of the Flight model to be mass assignable:

 <?php